Life After Hospitalization: Helping Kids With Cancer Adjust

 Additional issues to discuss with school officials include:

-- .
+- Side effects of treatment.
 Some kids who've received chemotherapy or radiation may have trouble with concentration, memory, and fine motor skills, like handwriting.
 Contact the teachers if your child is having difficulty.

 - Special accommodations.
 Some kids with cancer need special accommodations to help them achieve in school.
 These can include special equipment, help with certain physical activities, more time to complete assignments, rest time, or tutoring.
 If needed, a customized learning plan (called an Individualized Education Plan, or IEP) can be set up at any time.